Nymmh/vrc-avatar-settings-manager/README/FAQ.md

 ## How can I share configs with other people?

 Export your configuration and send the file to a friend, who can then import it into their ASM.
 You can read the detailed explanation on exporting and importing [here](./detailed-export-import.md).

+## Can I include ASM configs with my commercial avatars?

+Yes!
+Avatar creators are welcome to include ASM-exported configurations and presets with their commercial avatar products.
+When doing so, please provide attribution by crediting Avatar Settings Manager and linking to the download page (https://github.com/Nymmh/vrc-avatar-settings-manager/releases).
+This allows your customers to easily load and use the configurations you've created.
+See Section 3.2 of the [EULA](./terms.md) for complete details.